When I met Kach and Jon in Arequipa, Peru I said I would write an article extolling the joy and the advantages of traveling solo as an older woman.

-Buses and bus stations are also a good place to meet fellow travellers.
-As a solo traveller you are more likely to strike up a conversation with someone than if you are travelling as a group or couple.
-Don’t be shy about this, another solo traveller will be just as happy to chat and you will probably gain a brief travelling companion if you are going to the same place.
+Buses and bus stations are also a good place to meet fellow travelers.
+As a solo traveler you are more likely to strike up a conversation with someone than if you are travelling as a group or couple.
+Don’t be shy about this, another solo traveler will be just as happy to chat and you will probably gain a brief travelling companion if you are going to the same place.
 Indeed, although your paths may diverge at some point, if you are on the “gringo trail” the chances are you will bump into them again somewhere else along the road and you’ve probably gained a friend for life.

-As an older female solo traveller (I’m 66) you, hopefully, will have a bit more common sense than a lot of the gap year travellers.
+As an older female solo traveler (I’m 66) you, hopefully, will have a bit more common sense than a lot of the gap year travelers.
 I say “hopefully” because I have done some pretty stupid things in my time!
 Possibly that’s because I have become a little blasé about travelling in South America (I’ve now been there 3 times) but it does give you some good travel anecdotes which will impress your friends enormously on your return home.